TheCrypticMusic/Indeed-Job-Finder/README.md

 # Indeed-Job-Finder

-Enables the user to scrape Indeed job board for jobs in their local area.
+Enables the user to scrape the Indeed job board for jobs in their local area.